ACTUAL BLEPHAROPLASTY PATIENT

-What is a Blepharoplasty?
+What is Blepharoplasty?

-Blepharoplasty, also known as cosmetic eyelid surgery is a surgical procedure that rejuvenates the eyelids.
+Blepharoplasty, also known as cosmetic eyelid surgery, is a surgical procedure that rejuvenates the eyelids.
 It can be performed on the upper eyelids, lower eyelids, or both.
-This is perhaps the area in plastic surgery that requires the surgeon to be the most “ultra conservative.”
+This is perhaps the area in plastic surgery that requires the surgeon to be the most “ultra-conservative.”
 Aggressive surgery in the eye can leave the patient with irreversible changes that may severely affect the function and the aesthetics of the eye.

 Dr. Bustillo customizes the blepharoplasty surgery for each individual.
-He avoids removal of too much fat to avoid the “sunken eye” look.
-On certain patients he uses fat to fill the tear trough and smooth the eyelid-cheek junction.
+He avoids the removal of too much fat to avoid the “sunken eye” look.
+On certain patients, he uses fat to fill the tear trough and smooth the eyelid-cheek junction.
 He is meticulous and conservative so that the shape of your eyelids will never change.

-The Drooping Upper Eyelid
+Upper Eyelid Aging

 In the area near the nose, a small amount of fat often bulges out.
 When evaluating the upper eyelid, it is important to differentiate between the aging upper eyelid and descent of the eyebrow.

 The eyebrow also descends with time.
 As it does, the brow skin crowds the upper eyelid, adding to the fullness in the area.
 The surgeon must differentiate between a low brow and an aging eyelid, in order to counsel the patient correctly (Figures 2, 3).
 Occasionally, patients may need both blepharoplasty and brow lift surgery to rejuvenate the eyelid-eyebrow area.

 The lower eyelid may age in one of two ways.
 There may be premature eyelid aging, which is hereditary.
 People with this hereditary condition begin to demonstrate lower eyelid “bags” during their late twenties and early thirties.
 Most people, however, begin to show signs of eyelid aging in their early forties.